Curriculum & Learning

 8. Visual impairment.

-The provision of children with SEN will be monitored by the SENCo, Headteacher and link governor (Mrs Yvonne Davies).
+The provision of children with SEND will be monitored by the SENDCo, Headteacher and link governor (Mrs Yvonne Davies).

 If there are any concerns regarding the provision for your child please contact the Headteacher through the school office.

-Find out more about SEN at our school by looking at this document.
+Find out more about SEND at our school by looking at these documents:

 Local Offer PPS